-- 2) PSUs shall focus the supplemental in-person instruction on either math, ELA, or science based on the needs and supporting data of the students participating in these programs. - 3) PSUs shall prioritize enrollment in the program to students who are at risk, as defined in State Board of Education policy ALTP-002, and/or students identified as having been disproportionately impacted by the COVID-19 pandemic. - 4) PSUs shall submit an application revision in CCIP by September 15, 2023 in accordance with the Office of Learning Recovery and Acceleration's PRC 189 Guidance Document to reflect any programmatic or budgetary changes based on the allotment policy revision. - 5) Any public school unit without an approved application in CCIP as of August 15, 2022 will forfeit its allotment under this PRC.
+- 2) PSUs shall prioritize enrollment in the program to students who are at risk, as defined in State Board of Education policy ALTP-002, and/or students identified as having been disproportionately impacted by the COVID-19 pandemic. - 3) PSUs shall submit a program plan through Qualtrics in accordance with, and including the elements within, the Summer Career Accelerator Program Guidance document to the Office of Learning Recovery and Acceleration by September 15, 2022. - 4) Any public school unit without an approved application in CCIP as of August 15, 2022 will forfeit its allotment under this PRC.
 Unallotted funds will be reallocated to public school units with an approved application.